Cost of Owning a Condo in Phuket: Full Annual Breakdown 2026

 Long-term rental management is significantly simpler and cheaper.
 The trade-off: lower gross income but lower management cost and zero guest turnover.

-Electricity: The Real Cost Driver
+What Do Electricity: The Real Cost Driver Mean for Foreign Buyers?

 Condo electricity benchmarks: